shashidas95/docker-starter-laravel/readme.md

 docker ps
 ```

-### 7. Access the Application
+### Access the Application

 Open your web browser and navigate to `http://localhost:80`.
 You should see the message "welcome page of larave".

-###  if error is coming for permission denied of storage and bootstrap/cache then
+###  If error is coming for permission denied of storage and bootstrap/cache then
 ```sh
 cd src
 ls -lla
 sudo chmod -R 777 storage/
 sudo chmod -R 777 boostrap/cache
 ```

-another option is uncomment the
+### Another option is uncomment given line of code in Dockerfile

 ```sh
 # # Set permissions for Laravel writable directories